MQTT: MQTT broker

 The MQTT broker is a piece of software running on a computer (running on-premises or in the cloud), and could be self-built or hosted by a third party.
 It is available in both open source and proprietary implementations.

 The broker acts as a post office.
 MQTT clients don't use a direct connection address of the intended recipient, but use the subject line called "Topic".
 Anyone who subscribes receives a copy of all messages for that topic.
 Multiple clients can subscribe to a topic from a single broker (one to many capability), and a single client can register subscriptions to topics with multiple brokers (many to one).

 Each client can both produce and receive data by both publishing and subscribing, i.e. the devices can publish sensor data and still be able to receive the configuration information or control commands (MQTT is a bi-directional communication protocol).
 This helps in both sharing data, managing and controlling devices.
-A client can not broadcast the same data to a range of topics, and must publish multiple messages to the broker, each with a single topic given.
+A client cannot broadcast the same data to a range of topics, and must publish multiple messages to the broker, each with a single topic given.

 With the MQTT broker architecture, the client devices and server application become decoupled.
 In this way, the clients are kept unaware of each other's information.
 MQTT, if configured to, can use TLS encryption with certificate, username and password protected connections.
 Optionally, the connection may require certification, in the form of a certificate file that a client provides and must match with the server's copy.

 In case of failure, the broker software and clients can automatically hand over to a redundant/automatic backup broker.
 Backup brokers can also be set up to share the load of clients across multiple servers on site, in the cloud, or a combination of these.

 The broker can support both standard MQTT and MQTT for compliant specifications such as Sparkplug.
-This can be done with same server, at the same time and with the same levels of security.
+This can be done with the same server, at the same time and with the same levels of security.

 The broker keeps track of all the session's information as the device goes on and off, in a function called "persistent sessions".
 In this state, a broker will store both connection info for each client, topics each client has subscribed to, and any messages for a topic with a QoS of 1 or 2.

-The main advantages of MQTT broker are:
+The main advantages of an MQTT broker are: